freeletics/khonshu/whetstone/README.md

 In a pure compose app the `@ComposeScreen` annotation is added to the top level composable that represents your screen.
-This function should have exactly 2 parameters: the state that should be rendered and a lambda that allows the composable to send actions for user interactions.
+This function should have 2 parameters: the state that should be rendered and a lambda that allows the composable to send actions for user interactions.
 This will then generate another Composable function called `ExampleUiScreen` and a Dagger component.